Microsoft Message Analyzer Blog

 All things about Message Analyzer and related diagnosis for Networks Traces, Log files, and Windows Event Tracing (ETW) Components.

-Microsoft Message Analyzer (MMA) will be retired and its download packages removed from microsoft.com sites on November 25 2019.
+Microsoft Message Analyzer (MMA) was retired and its download packages removed from microsoft.com sites on November 25 2019.
 There is currently no Microsoft replacement for Microsoft Message Analyzer in development at this time.
 For similar functionality, please consider using a 3rd party network protocol analyzer tool such as WireShark.

 Versions 1.4 and earlier.